department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 </div>

+If you hold a VA life insurance policy that is closed to new enrollees, read about your policy details and learn about your other insurance options.

 **Note:** If you have one of these life insurance policies and need to make a payment, we require that all payments be made by Electronic Fund Transfer (EFT).
 We won’t accept other payment methods (like paper checks). <br>